- ryancarraher1

 Background

 Every style of vocal performance is a narrow collection of learned physical habits.
-I posit that composers can utilize extreme complexity as a means to unground the performer from these learned habits, resulting in unstable, fragile, and ultimately, individualistic sounds.
+I posit that composers can utilize extreme complexity as a means to unground the performer from these learned habits, resulting in unstable yet individualistic sounds.
 Through baroque physical actions and maximum degrees of cognitive load, the performer is deterritorialized from learned sense-making devices.
 They find themselves reterritorialized on unfamiliar ground which they must explore and re-adapt to in realtime.
 They perform from a vulnerable space where they must confront material so complex that it foregrounds, and expresses, their physical limitations, traits, and perceptual inabilities.

 In …most of Us… [2] learned habits and conscious intent are subverted as the performer’s vocal apparatus is separated into its discrete parts [3].
 For instance, air pressure, throat phonation, inhalation vs. exhalation, pitch, tongue position, and oral cavity shape are treated as individual instruments progressing independently from one another.
 Their traditional learned relationships, which normally afford performers a mental-map to rely upon during performance, are severed.